 Audit My PC is working on a secure section of the site that will allow businesses to test their website (free of charge of course) for vulnerabilities beyond that of a port scan.
 We also have a number of other tests, such as popup blocker, browser security, internet speed tests and much more.

 This site receives a large amount of traffic per day which forces us to perform extremely fast scans; the down side of this can be false readings, especially if you have a slow connection.
 You can reduce errors by performing multiple scans and comparing the results.

 New ideas are always welcome!
 If you have any suggestions, comments or concerns, feel free to leave me a comment; if it’s a private matter, simply mention it in your comment and I’ll make sure it stays private.
 Every comment on this site is moderated (needs to be approved before being made public) to help prevent abuse.

 A great deal of site enhancements have come from these suggestions, and many late nights and early mornings are spent programming these changes.
-I’d also like to thank Richard Lopez for my dedicated web server hosting – he made the move from IIS to Apache a lot less painful!

 If you have questions, need support or would like to report bugs, leave a comment on our Help Desk and I’ll do my best to respond as soon as possible.